DocNow/twarc/docs/tutorial.md

 	Which monotreme is currently the coolest - the echidna or the platypus?

-We'll answer this question with a simple quantitative approach to analysing the collected data - we won't attempt to address all of the different ways that this question could be answered.
-At the end of this tutorial there are some additional links and resources that provide insight into different analytical approaches that can be taken.

-TODO: make this more concrete here: include how the "coolest" is being operationalised in this context via quantitative summation of like counts.
+We'll answer this question with a simple quantitative approach to analysing the collected data, by counting the volume of likes that tweets mentioning each species of animal accrue.
+For the purposes of this tutorial, the species that gets the most likes on tweets is going to be considered the "coolest".
+Of course this is a very simplistic quantitative approach so that this tutorial can get you started on collecting and analysing data.
+To seriously study the relative coolness of monotremes there are a wide variety of more appropriate (but also more involved) methods.

 ## Introduction to twarc and the Twitter API